-We don’t go to the beach in Rockport, but there are several options, including Front Beach, which is right by downtown Rockport.
+We don’t go to the beach in Rockport, but there are several options, including Front Beach, a small beach located right by downtown Rockport.
 I probably wouldn’t spend a whole beach day there, but it’s a nice spot to look at the water and enjoy a quick dip.
 There’s also Pebble Beach, which is lined with smooth pebbles.

 There are also several great beaches in nearby Gloucester.
 They would be great to visit if you are planning on staying in Rockport overnight, or plan to get up early and drive in for a beach day.

 Places to Eat in Rockport MA for Delicious Food

 Seafood fans definitely won’t want to miss out on eating delicious, freshly-caught lobster in Rockport.
-Lobster rolls are probably the most popular entree in the area, but all of the local seafood is delicious.
+Lobster rolls are probably the most popular entree in the area, but all of the local seafood, including the clam chowder, is delicious.

 The most famous of the local restaurants in downtown Rockport MA is Ray Moore Lobster Co, which usually has a long line out the door.
 I love the lobster roll at Ray Moore.
 On one of our trips, we opted to eat at their sister restaurant, the Fish Shack Restaurant, which has indoor seating.
-Our food was delicious, and they have several kid-friendly options too.
-Save room for dessert though, because there are lots of cute ice cream shops within walking distance.
-Grab a cone, and walk over to the waterfront.

 Other popular restaurants in Rockport include the Red Skiff Restaurant, the Whale’s Jaw Cafe, and the Blue Lobster Grille.